 Steroid Hormones and Metabolic Flexibility: A Critical Factor in Post Lupron and Post Oophorectomy Ill Health

 Steroid hormones regulate metabolic flexibility at the level of the mitochondria.
 Estradiol, the most frequently studied among the steroid hormones, plays a pivotal role in determining how food fuel is converted into cellular fuel or ATP.
-When we eliminate estradiol with medications such Lupron and other GnRH agonists or antagonists, or when we remove a woman’s ovaries, depleting her primary source for estrogen synthesis, metabolic flexibility diminishes significantly.* With the lack of metabolic flexibility comes a number of health issues, some noticeable, like weight gain, and others less noticeable, at least initially, like cardiac and neurodegenerative diseases.
+When we eliminate estradiol with medications such as Lupron and other GnRH agonists or antagonists, or when we remove a woman’s ovaries, depleting her primary source for estrogen synthesis, metabolic flexibility diminishes significantly.
+With the lack of metabolic flexibility comes several health issues, some noticeable, like weight gain, and others less noticeable, at least initially, like cardiac and neurodegenerative diseases.
 A common component of each of these conditions is mitochondrial dysfunction.
-Mitochondrial dysfunction can be initiated and accumulated via a number of mechanisms and over time, and so estradiol is not the only variable, but it is a key factor that is often ignored.
+Mitochondrial dysfunction can be initiated and accumulated via a number of mechanisms and over time, so estradiol is not the only variable, but it is a key factor that is often ignored.

 Mitochondria are the cellular powerhouses that consume oxygen and transform the foods we eat into a currency that cells can use (ATP) to perform all of the intricate tasks needed for survival and health.
 Mitochondria are also the site of steroidogenesis (steroid synthesis), immune signaling, and all sorts of other functions that determine cellular life and death.
 When you think about it, how well the mitochondria perform these tasks affects health at every level of organismal physiology.
 Without the appropriate amount of mitochondrial energy/ ATP, cell function becomes deranged, and ultimately, grinds to a halt.
 When that happens, disease is imminent.
 Indeed, genetic perturbations of mitochondrial function are some of the most devastating diseases known to medicine.

-One has to wonder, what happens when we perturb mitochondrial function from the outside in – via toxicant exposure or by eliminating critical hormones or other co-factors such as nutrients that are necessary to mitochondrial operations.
+One has to wonder, what happens when we perturb mitochondrial function from the outside in – via toxicant exposure or by eliminating critical hormones or other co-factors such as nutrients that are necessary to mitochondrial operations?
 Worse yet, what if an individual with unrecognized genetic defects in mitochondrial functioning faces additional mitotoxicant exposures; what then?
 Complex, multi-system disease – that’s what.
 I would argue that mitochondrial dysfunction represents the final common pathway, a convergence point, connecting an array of seemingly disparate disease processes.
-Mitochondrial metabolism, and specifically, metabolic flexibility, may be at heart of the derangement, with estradiol, and likely other hormones, in the driver’s seat.
+Mitochondrial metabolism, and specifically, metabolic flexibility, may be at the heart of the derangement, with estradiol, and likely other hormones, in the driver’s seat.

 Metabolic Flexibility: Adapt and Survive

 When we think of stress and flexibility in general terms, it is easy to recognize that the more flexible one is in his/her behaviors or coping mechanisms, the easier it is for one to respond to, and survive stressors.
 Flexibility means that options exist for when everything hits the fan.
 Imagine if there were no options or if you had to respond to each and every stressful event in your life using exactly the same behaviors or response patterns.
 You would not get very far.
 The same holds true for cell behavior, and more specifically, mitochondrial behavior.
 The mitochondria need options to respond to the differing needs of the cells that they supply with energy.
 If those options become limited in any way, the mitochondria become less effective.
-They produce less energy, scavenge fewer oxidants (toxicants) and when stressors present, cannot easily adapt.
+They produce less energy, scavenge fewer oxidants (toxicants), and when stressors present, cannot easily adapt.
 In fact, the more inflexible the mitochondria are forced to become, the less likely they, and the cells, tissues, organs, and organism within which they reside, will survive.
-Estradiol is integral mitochondrial flexibility.
+Estradiol is integral to mitochondrial flexibility.
 Remove the estradiol and the mitochondria become less metabolically flexible and less able to respond to the demands of a changing environment.